jwl0724/Perfect-Darkness/README.md

 ## Lore

-Perfect darkness takes place in a world where abominable creatures roam within the alleyways of urban areas.
+Perfect Darkness takes place in a world where abominable creatures roam within the alleyways of urban areas.
 These creatures are difficult to dispatch, and are highly dangerous when encountered.
 The survival rate for such encounters is a measly 1%, which is attributed to the supernatural abilities these creatures often possesses.
 These creatures come in all shapes and sizes, some only enjoy scaring humans, others have the ability to wipe out an entire